Last update June 23, 2025

 Compatible

-Safe substance and/or breastfeeding is the best option.
+Safe product and/or breastfeeding is the best option.

 It is a human anti-CD20 monoclonal antibody used in the treatment of lymphocytic leukemia and recurrent multiple sclerosis.
 It is administered subcutaneously on a weekly or monthly basis.

-It´s very high molecular weight (> 100,000 Da) makes it very unlikely to pass into breast milk in a significant quantity, since molecules of more than 800 - 1,000 Da do not pass into breast milk.
+Its extremely high molecular weight (>100,000 Da) explains the undetectable or negligible excretion observed in breast milk (Witt 2025), since molecules larger than 800–1,000 Da do not pass into breast milk.
 (Hale, Almas 2016, Anderson 2016)

 Its low oral bioavailability suggests that the passage to infant plasma from ingested breast milk is null or negligible (Witzel 2014), except in premature infants and the immediate neonatal period, in which there may be greater intestinal absorption.